ferencberes/ethp2psim/docs/source/experiments.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. _topology_results:

-In the Figure below, we observe how different graph topologies (random regular graph and a scale-free graph (Görli testnet's topology)) affects the adversary's deanonymization power measured by various different metrics (e.g., hit ratio, inverse rank, NDCG).
+In the Figure below, we observe how different graph topologies, such as a random regular graph and a scale-free graph (Goerli testnet's topology), affect the adversary's deanonymization power measured by various different metrics (e.g., hit ratio, inverse rank, NDCG).
 The deanonymization performance is displayed with respect to the ratio of adversarial nodes (see the x-axis) in the P2P network.

-Here, we make three main observations related to privacy:
+Here, we make four main observations related to privacy:

 #.
-Dandelion with the least forwarding probability provides the highest privacy among the considered protocols.
+The achieved privacy is quite brittle in case of 0.2 adversary ratio: 0.5 inverse_rank for Dandelion with 0.5 broadcast probability means that the adversary outputs a vector of candidates and on average the true originator is put to the 2nd place.
 #.
-In general the Görli testnet provides more privacy across all metrics.
+Dandelion(++) with the least broadcasting probability (p=0.125) provides the highest privacy among the considered Dandelion(++)-style protocols.
 #.
-The achieved privacy is quite brittle in case of 0.2 adversary ratio: 0.5 inverse_rank for Dandelion means that the adversary outputs a vector of candidates and on average the true originator is put to the 2nd place.
+The results are promising for our Onion Routing based protocol where the efficiency of the adversary is less affected by the ratio of adversarial nodes in the P2P network.
+#.
+In general the Goerli testnet exhibits more privacy across all metrics.

 ..  figure:: ../../figures/graph_model_comparision.png

-Furthermore, we measure the percentage of nodes reached by a message in general.
-The last row of this Figure shows that approximately 8% of Görli testnet nodes do not see all the broadcasted messages.
-We could attribute this phenomena to the hub and spoke structure of the Görli testnet.
-Basically, some nodes in the spoke part of the network might not see all the broadcasted messages.

 Broadcast settings
 ~~~~~~~~~~~~~~~~~~